martin-brennan/martin-brennan.com/_posts/2017-07-08-jim-weirich-talks.md

 permalink: /jim-weirich-ruby-talks/
 ---

-I was linked to these two videos by Jim Weirich when I started working with Ruby and Rails again by my friend/colleague/boss and they really helped get into the mindset of working with Ruby in a good, SOLID OOP way.
+I was linked to these two videos by Jim Weirich when I started working with Ruby and Rails again by my friend/colleague/boss (in 2017 at Webbernet) and they really helped get into the mindset of working with Ruby in a good, SOLID OOP way.
 They also gave me a path to not use Rails magic too often, and to decouple logic and classes from the framework as much as possible.

 ## Advanced Ruby Class Design by Jim Weirich